-In this article I’m going to outline the key features you need to look for if you’re going to buy the best network adapter for infrared devices for your home.
+- In this article I’m going to outline the key features you need to look for if you’re going to buy the right network adapter for infrared devices for your home.

 Why you might need a network adapter for infrared devices